boppygames/DLLValidityCheck/README.md

 ## Usage

 If you just want to import a Unity package, check out our [releases page](https://github.com/boppygames/DLLValidityCheck/releases) and just import the latest release into Unity.
+We recommend looking at the example scene before you implement this in your own app.

 How to get the most out of this script:
  - Call `DllValidityCheck.CheckIntegrity()` at startup - decide what you want to do here.